blanksblanks/project-rails/README.md

 * To see all possible rake tasks: `rake -T`
 * To run my rake task, which populates the database with the most popular baby names by sex and mother's ethnicity in New York City from app/assets/csvs/names.csv ([original link](https://data.cityofnewyork.us/Health/Most-Popular-Baby-Names-by-Sex-and-Mother-s-Ethnic/25th-nujf)): `rake dataset:populate_names`
 * Run `rails c` and check that the command `Name.all.count` returns 5889 Name objects.

+###Ruby on Rails, Fall 2015
+This above line is added by me (Ahmad Maruf) for the purpose of pull request, as part of our Rails final project MUST Feature.